City of Monona looks to save former San Damiano Friary, Allis homestead

 You have free articles remaining.

-Ann Waidelich, curator for the Historic Blooming Grove Historical Society, which focuses on properties that were formerly a part of the town of Blooming Grove, said in December that the home has been significantly altered since it was built and doesn't have some of the features -- such as a grand staircase or leaded glass windows -- that can enhance a historic structure's importance.
-But she pointed to the home's single central chimney serving several fireplaces as one of its nicer attributes.
+Ann Waidelich, curator for the Historic Blooming Grove Historical Society, which focuses on properties that were formerly a part of the town of Blooming Grove, said in December that the home has been significantly altered since it was built and doesn’t have some of the features — such as a grand staircase or leaded glass windows — that could enhance a historic structure’s importance.
+But she pointed to the home’s single central chimney serving several fireplaces as one of its nicer attributes.

 Under the agreement announced Tuesday, the abbey agrees not to sell the property for at least four months and “requests that only realistic purchase offers be brought forward for consideration,” the city’s statement says.